vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 ##### Bone Type

-The Yaw and Pitch values (after the movable range adjustment) output as Euler angle (degree) are applied to to the LocalRotation of the leftEye and rightEye bones, respectively.
+The Yaw and Pitch values (after the movable range adjustment) output as Euler angle are applied to to the LocalRotation of the leftEye and rightEye bones, respectively.

 ##### BlendShape Type